 # set computational region g.region -p raster=elevation # calculate positive flow accumulation and drainage directions using r.watershed # for comparison, use -s (SFD) r.watershed -sa elevation=elevation accumulation=flow_accum drainage=drain_directions # calculate flow accumulation using r.accumulate r.accumulate direction=drain_directions accumulation=flow_accum_new # copy color table r.colors map=flow_accum_new raster=flow_accum # check difference between flow_accum and flow_accum_new r.mapcalc expression="accum_diff=if(flow_accum-flow_accum_new, flow_accum-flow_accum_new, null())"

-For comparison, these numbers show the new flow accumulation (flow_accum_new from r.accumulate).
+For comparison, these numbers show the new flow accumulation by r.accumulate (flow_accum_new).
 The same cells are properly accumulated from the headwater cells.

 Calculate flow accumulation and delineate stream networks at once: